 Impact on your credit score.

 This may not be as bad as it sounds because the vast majority of bankrupts already have a very bad credit rating.

 When you file bankruptcy you are actually on the road to a better credit rating because when you are discharged (usually in nine months) you will have no debt.
-This makes you a better credit risk.

 As soon as you are discharged you can immediately take steps to rebuild your credit rating so that in two years you can have a very good credit rating.
-These are the steps to building a good credit rating:

-Have a copy, at hand, of your discharge certificate;
+- Have a copy, at hand, of your discharge certificate;

-Check your credit report and correct all errors by pointing them out to the credit bureaus;
+- Check your credit report and correct all errors by pointing them out to the credit bureaus;

 Peoples Trust will report the payments you make each month which helps rebuild your credit as you make regular payments over time;

-After a few months borrow for RRSPs or to purchase a car.
+- After a few months borrow for RRSPs or to purchase a car.

-In a few more months you will see your credit score rise;
+- In a few more months you will see your credit score rise;

-Don’t be concerned about your credit score being hurt by your checking your own credit report.
-Checking your own credit report does not lower your credit score.
+- Don’t be concerned about your credit score being hurt by your checking your own credit report.